 Pawnote from the Blog Dogs of Dalmatian DIY

-Sounds doggone delish!
+That chicken pup pizza sounds doggone delish!
 Thanks, Stephanie and Figo!
-Unlike most of the recipes on our blog, this one hasn’t been baked and taste-tested by the blog dogs here at Dalmatian DIY.
-But the team definitely enjoyed sniffing some of the key ingredients during our mini-photoshoot for the pictures that accompany this post.
+Unlike most of the recipes on our blog, this one hasn’t yet been baked and taste-tested by the blog dogs here at Dalmatian DIY.
+But the team definately enjoyed sniffing some of the key ingredients during our mini-photoshoot for the pictures that accompany this post.
 Chicken and cheese were definitely ahead of the capsicum (red pepper) and spinach on the popularity charts.
 Hehehe…

 The special guest post above was adapted by the Stephanie and the Figo team for our readers, but is based on their Scarf’d: Chicken Pup Pizza.
-You can see more details of their pizza prep along with some super cute footage of their eager taste testers in the embedded video on their post.
+You can see their pizza prep along with cute footage of their eager taste testers in the embedded video on their post.
 Check it out!

 Hungry for more tasty treats?
 There are all sorts of homemade dog treat ideas in our blog archives.
 You can also use use the category and tag labels above/ below this post to find other recipes that might be of interest or use our internal search tools to find something specific.
 Remember, treats (bought or homemade) are for spoiling your pup in moderation.
 Different animals will have different preferences (likes or dislikes), just like people.
 Some pets may have special dietary requirements and/or food allergies or intolerances.
 If you are ever in doubt or have questions about what’s suitable for your pet, have a chat with your trusted vet.